obsidionz/build-test-contain/README.md

         Upload test results # put them in the repo for download

+        SonarCloud Scan # use scan action sonarcloud for SAST

 Build

 	Build Push Image           # build image clean for ghcr.io